Open-Hardware-Leaders/ohlwebsite/README.md

-Source files to build openhardware4.me website: https://olx-hardware.gitlab.io/ohlwebsite/
+Source files to build openhardware4.me website
-## Clone and deploy localy:
+## Clone and deploy locally:
 ![adding content](cloningDEploying.gif)

 ## For adding content see this one: